smiarnau/CourseProject/Codebook.md

 5 STANDING
 6 LAYING

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The measurements are features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 Those features are then transformed to obtain a body and gravity acceleration signals.
 The raw data contains the mean and standard deviation of each variable.

 The result is a measurement for each subject and each activity of the mean of each of the observations.

-*** Variables
+*** Variables (data was normalised)

 tBodyAcc.mean()-X